The Dynamics of the Transverse Optical Flux in Random Media: II. Modeling of Light in Random Media

-To propagate the wave in the random medium, we use the modified Born series approach described in \cite{osnabrugge:JCompPhys:2016, osnabrugge:OpEx:2021}.
-We assume the source to be a linearly polarised plane wave with polarisation along the $x$-axis.
-We typically use 64 cores for simulating a grid of $N_x=N_y=256-512$ and $N_z=512-4096$ points and roughly $100-40000$ iterations.
+Hence, Eq.~(\ref{eq:vector_Helmholtz}) has two free parameters $\sigma/\lambda$ and $\kappa/\lambda^{3/2}$.
+To propagate the wave in the random medium, we use the modified Born series approach described in Refs.~\cite{osnabrugge:JCompPhys:2016, osnabrugge:OpEx:2021}, which unlike the ``unmodified" Born series extends convergence substantially.
+As breakup condition, we impose that the relative difference of the norm of two consecutive solutions has to be smaller than $\varepsilon=10^{-7}$.
+To check whether we found an actual solution to Eq.~(\ref{eq:vector_Helmholtz}), we take the norm of the equation and demand that this is smaller than $\delta=10^{-5}$.
+We assume the source to be a linearly polarized plane wave with polarization along the $x$ axis.
+We typically use 64 cores for simulating a grid of $N_x=N_y=256-512$ and $N_z=512-8192$ points and roughly $100-40000$ iterations.
 Without loss of generality, the background refractive index of all media is set to $n_0 = 1.5$.
-We use periodic boundary conditions in the ${\bm r}_\perp=(x,y)$-plane transverse to the mean Poynting flux to mimic the thermodynamic limit - i.e. an infinite transverse plane $\mathcal{A}$ - and absorbing boundary condition in the $z$ direction parallel to the mean Poynting flux.
+We use periodic boundary conditions in the ${\bm r}_\perp=(x,y)$ plane transverse to the mean Poynting flux to mimic the thermodynamic limit - i.e., an infinite transverse plane $\mathcal{A}$ - and absorbing boundary layer in the $z$ direction parallel to the mean Poynting flux, implemented as an antireflection layer with acyclic convolution~\cite{osnabrugge:OpEx:2021}.

 We use this framework to investigate the propagation.
-For convenience, we restrict our consideration to the original $x$-polarisation and define the transverse kinetic energy per unit area as
+For convenience, we restrict our consideration to the original $x$ polarization and define the transverse kinetic energy per unit area as

-Within paraxial approximation and linearisation in $\eta$, employing the Furutsu-Novikov-Donsker formula~\cite{novikov1965functionals, furutsu1963statistical}, akin to~\cite{maucher2012stability} we can find an approximation for the slope of the kinetic energy per unit area in the $z$ direction as follows: